agardnerIT/site/_posts/2019/2019-12-07-wordpress-serverless-architectural-overview.md

 ## The New

-In terms of what I know and control, the site architecture now looks like this.
+In terms of what I know and control, the site architecture (particularly the contact form) now looks like this.

 ![serverless-architecture-1](/images/postimages/serverless-architecture-3.png)